Social entrepreneurship in Russia: Institutional support

 A number of institutions of the systematic support of social entrepreneurship in Russia are also rooted in major business.
 On an ongoing basis, such support is provided by the private Our Future Foundation, which, according to a number of experts, takes the leading role in this area.
-The fund was founded by the president of the oil company "Lukoil" Vagit Alekperov and it's a part of the Global Impact Investing Network.
+The fund was founded by the president of the oil company "Lukoil" Vagit Alekperov.
 The main types of support provided by the fund are financial (loans, grants and equity participation) and consulting (direct consultations, training, assistance in exchanging experience, building relationships with other organizations, forming communities of social entrepreneurs and enterprises).
 The Fund issues interest-free loans to both start-up entrepreneurs and active businesses.
 As of 2021, the fund, according to its own data, supported 312 social entrepreneurship projects located in 59 regions of Russia, 787.97 million rubles were allocated for their implementation.
 Among the main infrastructure projects of the fund: the All-Russian competition "Social Entrepreneur", the Laboratory of Social Entrepreneurship, the program "More than a Purchase!", opening access to retail chains for social entrepreneurs, the "Impulse of Kindness" award for contribution to the development and promotion of social entrepreneurship in Russia.
 The Foundation also performs a popularizing and educational function - it publishes literature on social business, supports thematic portals: "New Business: Social Entrepreneurship" and "Bank of Social Ideas", conducts research, organizes scientific and public discussions.
 With the support of the Our Future Foundation, from 2015 to 2019, the reference catalog "Social Entrepreneurship of Russia" was published — a project of the Gladway Foundation for the Development of Media Projects and Social Programs distributed free of charge in pdf format.
 In 2021, the quarterly bilingual (Russian-English) magazine "Positive Changes" became the successor of this project.

 The Agency for Strategic Initiatives to Promote New Projects (Agency for Strategic Initiatives, ASI) is an autonomous non-profit organization created by the Government of Russia in 2011.
 The agency declares support for projects in several areas: innovative business, search and attraction of talented young leaders, promotion and replication of socially significant initiatives.
 ASI has developed a "roadmap" for "supporting access of non-governmental organizations to the provision of services in the social sphere", the document was approved by the government in June 2016.

 The public organization of small and medium-sized businesses Support of Russia deals, among other things, with the development of social entrepreneurship in Russia.
 In the regional branches of the organization there are committees for social entrepreneurship.
 The Opora-Sozidanie project appeals to the traditions of charity and patronage of Russian entrepreneurship and is declared as aimed at the development of socially responsible entrepreneurship, the dissemination of practices and models of corporate, charitable and socially oriented activities.
 The peculiarity of the project is the introduction of Orthodox ethics into entrepreneurial activity (the sophianic nature of the economy).